 Module leader: Dr Alexander Orakhelashvili

-Teaching and assessment (2016-2017): Semester 1, Exam - 3hrs
+Teaching and assessment (2018-2019): Semester 1, 1 x 3 hour exam

 Legal issues of international organisations are relevant in multiple contexts.
 They arise not only in terms of the work of those organisations themselves, but also in relation to such areas of law as EU law, the European Convention on Human Rights and generally before national courts notably including English courts.
 Questions of how far the competence of international organisations can reach and what the limits on this competence are regularly arise internationally as well as nationally, for instance in the law of ECHR, counter-terrorist operations and immunities.